-I've sailed the southern And the northern sea, But now that me over, me boys, It's harbor for me.
+I've sailed the southern And the stormy sea, But now that me over, me boys, It's harbor for me.
 I you call us Salt and Pepper, For an old I may be, But she may be pepper to you, me boys, She's sweet as to me.
 Dee dee dee dah dah dah dee dee dee dah dah Dah dah dee dee dee dum.

 (Repeat Chorus)